brunocssouza/AutoDailyRedeem-PY/README.md

 # Auto Daily Redeem

-This project automates the process of obtaining daily cases from Keydrop.
+This project automates the process of obtaining daily cases, for now, only from Keydrop website.

 ## Requirements